 This section looks at the contribution and changes in industries in the Northern Territory (NT) economy.
-The NT's economic output is predominantly concentrated around a few industries including construction, government and community services, and the mining industry.
+The NT's economic output is predominantly concentrated around a few industries.
+These include construction, government and community services, and the mining sectors.
 These industries account for over half of the NT’s total economic output.
-In contrast, the main contributors to total employment are government and community services, construction, and retail and wholesale trade industries (Chart 1).
+The main contributors to total employment are government and community services, construction, and retail and wholesale trade industries (Chart 1).
 In total, there are nineteen individual industries, as classified by the Australian Bureau of Statistics.

 Reporting of mining and manufacturing has also been combined.
 Mining includes the mining of mineral resources, petroleum extraction and processing of liquefied natural gas, as well as associated exploration activity.
 Manufacturing is a smaller-scale industry in the NT compared to other jurisdictions, comprising about 16.7% of the total category.

-The service industries category includes a range of industries, which are individually small but combined are the second largest proportion of the NT’s economic output and second largest proportion of total employment.
+The service industries category includes a range of industries, which are individually small but combined are the third largest proportion of the NT’s economic output and second largest proportion of total employment.

 Although the agriculture, forestry and fishing industry is much smaller than the other key industries in the NT in terms of its contribution to both GSP and employment, it has not been incorporated as part of service industries and instead is included as a separate section of this chapter due to its importance in regional areas.

 The following sections provide current trend of each sector in terms of share of GSP and total resident employment in the NT, as well as opportunities and risks to growth in these industries.